3.2. Introduction to Python#

 print(binary_search(zz, 43))

 How do these algorithms differ?
 Is one better than the other?
-We have already observed that the second algorthm makes a stronger assumption about its input than the first one does.
+We have already observed that the second algorithm makes a stronger assumption about its input than the first one does.
 It takes a very different strategy, which wouldn’t be correct if we didn’t make that stronger assumption.
 Thinking carefully about code comes down to two things: Correctness and efficiency.

-We can reason about an algorithm’s efficiency by identifing what must be true of the state of the computation at each step.
+We can reason about an algorithm’s efficiency by identifying what must be true of the state of the computation at each step.
 The state of the computation is captured by the value of the variables, and this ties in with what we’ve already alluded to when talking about the meaning of variables.
 What does the variable i mean in bounded_linear_search?
 Similar to simple_stats,

 • i is the number of values we’ve processed so far.